0xPARC/0xparc-intro-book/src/pcp.typ

 $
 is actually true.

-=== Soundness analysis

-TODO: write this

 == Reasons to not be excited by this protocol
-The previous section describes a long procedure that has a PCP flavor, but it suffers from several issues (which is why we it's as a toy example).
+The previous section describes a long procedure that has a PCP flavor, but it suffers from several issues (which is why we call it a toy example).

 - *Amount of reading*:
   The amount of reading on Victor's part is not $O(1)$ like we promised.